abraraamer/switchboard/readme.txt

 * Hotfix - Removed template queries in option types.
 Contributors via github @live-mesh.

 = 2.1.3 =
-* Hotfix - Loading OptionTree on the 'init' action proved to be wrong, it now loads on 'after_setup_theme'.
+* Hotfix - Loading Switchboard on the 'init' action proved to be wrong, it now loads on 'after_setup_theme'.
 * Hotfix - Layouts were not being imported properly due to using the wrong path variable.

 = 2.1.2 =
 * Hotfix - Fixed a JS mistake that caused upload in list items and sliders to not open the media uploader until saved first.
-* Hotfix - Load OptionTree on the 'init' action, which allows the UI filters to properly function when not in theme mode.
+* Hotfix - Load Switchboard on the 'init' action, which allows the UI filters to properly function when not in theme mode.

 = 2.1.1 =
 * Hotfix - The OT_SHOW_SETTINGS_EXPORT constant was incorrectly set to false as the default.